wherobots/wkls/README.md

 `wkls` makes it easy to find global administrative boundaries — from countries to cities — using readable, chainable Python syntax.

-It fetches geometries from a mirror of [Overture Maps Foundation](https://overturemaps.org/) GeoParquet data (version 2025-12.17.0) hosted on HuggingFace.
+It fetches geometries from [Overture Maps Foundation](https://overturemaps.org/) GeoParquet data (version 2025-12.17.0) hosted on Registry of Open Data on AWS.

 You can instantly get geometries in formats like Well-known Text (WKT), Well-known Binaries (WKB), HexWKB, GeoJSON, and SVG: